The Art of Balance

-The Art of Balance is the third studio album by American heavy metal band Shadows Fall.
-The album was released on September 17, 2002.
+The Art of Balance is the third album by American heavy metal band Shadows Fall, released on September 17, 2002.
 The album sold over 4,500 copies the week of its release, and debuted at position 15 on the Top Independent Albums chart.
 With this release being the first with Jason Bittner, the lineup was solidified onwards as it is today's current members and the longest lineup in Shadows Fall's career's history.